 Use your uniqueness and your unique circumstances to make the business and your life even better.

 Here’s some food for thought… whether you have a business or a blog or not, you are a brand.
 How you dress, how you speak, what you do and how you present yourself to the world, is your brand.
 Whether you choose to market that brand, is up to you, but your uniqueness is part of your brand appeal.
 How awesome is that!

 We all have things we wish we could change about ourselves, that are beyond our control.
 I wish I knew what I know now, at a younger age.
 I wish I didn’t have age spots, wrinkles, stretch marks and cellulite.
 I wish I had more to show for the life I have lived or was a lot further along the path that I want to be on.

 I may not be able to change any of that, but I can accept who I am.

 Don’t be afraid to show your scars; your past failures, your experiences and your flaws.
 They are your battle-scars of a life well lived.
 They show that you were brave enough to take chances.
 That you learnt something.
 That you are different.

 Wear them like badges of honour.
 Be proud of what has happened to you because it has made you who you are today.
 No one can take that away from you.
 No one can be you.
 Be authentic.
+Be unique.
 Own your power.

 Your power is that you are not ‘perfect’.
 That you are not someone else.
 That you are not a cookie-cutter person.
 That you have your own life to live, your own path to forge and you have full control over all of it or how you react to it.
-Forget what Brad told you in Fight Club, you are a unique snowflake!
+Forget what Brad told you in Fight Club, you are a beautiful and unique snowflake!